- Waukesha Memorial Hospital Pharmacy accepts most over-the-counter and prescription meds for disposal. Call the pharmacy at 928-2279 for more info.

 Miller Pharmacy, 801 N. Rochester St. Mukwonago, also accepts unused or expired medications for proper disposal.
 Call 262-363-4001 for more info.

-Disposal through the above pharmacies is highly prefered.
+Disposal through the above locations is highly prefered.
 However, if this is not feasible, you may dispose of meds at home using the following guidelines:

 Never dispose of medications by flushing them down the drain or toilet.
 You can put unused or expired medications in the garbage.
 If you do that: